 Divorce is never easy.
 I’m a product of a divorced home, raised by a single mother, and barely saw my father during my formative years.
 I saw and heard things no child should ever be subjected to.
 Divorce is very emotional, and sometimes both parents can have overwhelming emotions and act out against each other forgetting how the children will be affected.
+Sometimes in divorces, one of the adults stops cooking food altogether, in which case you’ll need some catering Long Island.
 Although it wasn’t easy in the beginning, I knew my mother did the best that she could.
 As an adult now, I understand that my father stayed away because my mother was relentless in her vengeance towards him.

 Don’t force your child to side with you.

 Although you may want your child to understand your side of the story, you should not give details on why the marriage is breaking up and how your spouse hurt you.
 Children need to see their parents as stable.
 Both parties should be invested in making sure the children feel secure and above all, that the divorce is not their fault.

 Keep arguments behind closed doors

 Don’t’ argue in front of the children or where they can still hear you.
 This probably should have been the number one tip, but this is something that many parents fail to put the brakes on.
 We know we shouldn’t do it, but emotions take over again, and words just fly out.
 Many children learn about relationships from watching their parents.
 If you constantly argue or yell at each other in front of them, they will grow up to think that this is just the relationship norm.
 Arguing in front of your children could lead them to unhealthy and strained relationships of their own as they grow into adulthood.
 In case your home is high tech and you have switchable glass, then you can keep the argument behind the glass.